mre/endler.dev/content/2025/repeat-yourself/index.md

     return billable_weight * shipping_rates[destination_zone]
 ```

-If you allow duplicated code to go through a few iterations, you might find that it starts looking quite different after a while.

 Had we applied "don't repeat yourself" too early, we would have lost the context and specific requirements of each calculation.

 ## DRY Can Introduce Complexity

-The DRY principle is misinterpreted as a blanket rule to avoid any duplication at all costs.
-However, this can lead to complexity.
+The DRY principle is misinterpreted as a blanket rule to avoid any duplication at all costs, which can lead to complexity.

 When you try to avoid repetition by introducing abstractions, you have to deal with all the edge cases in a place far away from the actual business logic.
 You end up adding redundant checks and conditions to the abstraction, just to make sure it works in all cases.
 Later on, you might forget the reasoning behind those checks, but you keep them around "just in case" because you don't want to break any callers.
-The result is dead code that adds complexity to the codebase—all because you wanted to avoid repeating yourself.
+The result is dead code that adds complexity to the codebase; all because you wanted to avoid repeating yourself.

 The common wisdom is that if you repeat yourself, you have to fix the same bug in multiple places.
 But the assumption is that the bug exists in all copies.
-However, each copy might have evolved and only some instances have the issue.
+In reality, each copy might have evolved in different ways, and the bug might only exist in one of them.

 When you create a shared abstraction, a bug in that abstraction breaks *every* caller, breaking multiple features at once.
 With duplicated code, a bug is isolated to just one specific use case.